 Wasted drive time is wasted fuel, wasted labor, and unnecessary mileage depreciation.
 AI routing eliminates route chaos by constantly optimizing the sequence of work orders.

-Unlike simple mapping tools, Drive Time Optimization clusters jobs geographically and adjusts in real time for traffic, cancellations, or new high-priority assignments.
+Drive Time Optimization clusters jobs geographically and adjusts the sequence in real time for traffic, cancellations, and new high-priority assignments.

 Operational Benefit: Technicians spend fewer minutes driving and more minutes fixing.
-This frequently leads to a team gaining the capacity to complete +2–3 extra work orders per day per technician, drastically increasing the return on your labor investment.
+Recovered drive time directly translates to additional work order capacity per technician per day, lifting return on labor investment.

 4. Workload Balancing Dashboard